chengzhycn/DevLG/README.md

 # Add a new SSH session from command line
 devlg add --name myserver --host example.com --user username --tags "production,web"

+# Add a new SSH session using a template
+devlg add --template mytemplate

 # Login to a specific session
 devlg login myserver